-1520s, "science of government," from politic (n.) "the political state of a country or government (early 15c.), from Old French politique and Medieval Latin politica; see politic (adj.).
-The plural form probably was modeled on Aristotle's ta politika "affairs of state," the name of his book on governing and governments, which was in English mid-15c. as (The Book of) Polettiques or Polytykys.
+1520s, "science and art of government," from politic (n.) "the political state of a country or government (early 15c.), from Old French politique and Medieval Latin politica; see politic (adj.).
+The plural form probably was modeled on Aristotle's ta politika "affairs of state" (plural), the name of his book on governing and governments, which was in English mid-15c. as (The Book of) Polettiques or Polytykys.
 Also see -ics.

 Politicks is the science of good sense, applied to public affairs, and, as those are forever changing, what is wisdom to-day would be folly and perhaps, ruin to-morrow.
 Politicks is not a science so properly as a business.
 It cannot have fixed principles, from which a wise man would never swerve, unless the inconstancy of men's view of interest and the capriciousness of the tempers could be fixed.
 [Fisher Ames (1758-1808), "British Alliance," in the Boston Repertory, November 1806]

 The sense of "political actions or practice" is from 1640s.
 Meaning "political allegiances or opinions of a person or party" is from 1769.